History of Egypt under Anwar Sadat: Islamist impact

 Another change Sadat made from the Nasser era was a bow towards the Islamic revival.
 Sadat loosened restrictions on the Muslim Brotherhood, allowing it to publish a monthly magazine, al-Dawa, which appeared regularly until September 1981 (although he did not allow the group's reconstitution).
 In 1971, the concentration camps where Islamists were held were closed, and the regime began to gradually release the imprisoned Muslim Brothers, though the organisation itself remained illegal; the last of those still behind bars regained their freedom in the general amnesty of 1975.

-Sadat also considered Islamists, particularly al-Gama'a al-Islamiyya, a "useful counterweight" to his Marxist and Arab leftist opposition, student groups being particularly vocal and active.
-From 1973 to 1979 al-Gama'a al-Islamiyya grew (in part with help from the Sadat regime) from a minority group to being "in complete control of the universities" with the leftist organizations being driven underground.
+Sadat also considered Islamists, particularly al-Gama'a al-Islamiyya, a "useful counterweight" to his communist and socialist opposition, student groups being particularly vocal and active.
+From 1973 to 1979 al-Gama'a al-Islamiyya grew (in part with help from the Sadat regime) from a minority group to being "in complete control of the universities" with the communist and socialist organizations being driven underground.

 In the late 1970s, he began calling himself "The Believer President" and signing his name Mohammad Anwar Sadat.
 He ordered Egypt's state-run television to interrupt programs with the adhan (call to prayer) on the screen five times a day and to increase religious programming.
 Under his rule local officials banned the sale of alcohol except at places catering to foreign tourists in more than half of Egypt's 26 governorates.

 However, Islamists came to clash with Sadat who supported women's rights and opposed compulsory hijab.
 Most particularly they opposed what they called his "shameful peace with the Jews," aka the Camp David Accords with Israel.
 By the late 1970s the government turned against Islamism.
 In June 1981, after a brutal sectarian Muslim-Copt fight in the poor al-Zawaiyya Al Hamra district of Cairo, Al-Gama'a al-Islamiyya was dissolved by the state their infrastructure was destroyed and their leaders arrested."

 According to interviews and information gathered by journalist Lawrence Wright, the radical Islamist group Egyptian Islamic Jihad was recruiting military officers and accumulating weapons, waiting for the right moment to launch "a complete overthrow of the existing order" in Egypt, killing the main leaders of the country, capturing the crucial headquarters of regime institutions, spreading news of the Islamic coup, which they hoped would unleash a popular uprising against secular authority all over the country."

 In February 1981, Egyptian authorities were alerted to El-Jihad's plan by the arrest of an operative carrying crucial information.
 In September, Sadat ordered a highly unpopular roundup of more than 1,500 people, including many Jihad members, but also the Coptic Pope and other Coptic clergy, intellectuals and activists of all ideological stripes.
 All non-government press was banned as well.
 The round up missed a Jihad cell in the military led by Lieutenant Khalid Islambouli, who succeeded in assassinating Anwar Sadat that October.

 Sadat was succeeded by his Vice president Hosni Mubarak.